The Children’s Park

 • S.C.R.E.W.S Tool Library: Paint a primed wood block and explore creativity, color, and craftsmanship.

-Previous 2025 Local Heritage Booths
+Previous 2025 Local Culture Tents:

 • Asian Coalition of Tallahassee, Inc.: Explore Asian culture through activities and learn about Experience Asia 2025!